galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-submit.md

 ### Setting overrides for all tests during a run

 Specifying overrides is useful if you want to run a set of tests against a particular configuration without changing the test code.
 For example, you might have multiple versions of software that you need to test.
 How can you do that without changing the test code?
 The answer is to use override properties.
 If you are running tests locally, you can set overrides properties by editing your `Overrides Properties` file.
 If you are running tests in an ecosystem, you can use the `--override` parameter in the Galasa CLI.
 Note that overrides in the portfolio take precedence over the overrides on the `runs submit` command.
-This is so you can set general overrides on the submit, but have specific class overrides in the portfolio.
+This is so that you can set general overrides on the submit, but have specific class overrides in the portfolio.

 The following command runs all the tests in the `test.yaml` portfolio are on the z/OS LPAR `MV2C` in the `PLEX2` cluster.